-- 2.1 Ensure that Initial setup (4.0) has been done before using your ESC. - Ensure that the ESC is connected to the proper channel on your receiver. - Turn your transmitter ON and set the throttle stick to zero throttle. - Connect the main power battery to the ESC. - The ESC will beep the motor (2 tones) to indicate that it is armed.
+- Ensure that Initial setup (4.0) has been done before using your ESC. - 2.2 Ensure that the ESC is connected to the proper channel on your receiver. - Turn your transmitter ON and set the throttle stick to zero throttle. - Connect the main power battery to the ESC. - The ESC will beep the motor 2 tones or 4 tones (depends on which mode) to indicate that it is armed.

-Place the IR receiver to the motor with a distance to avoid any interference with the IR receiver.
+Place the IR receiver away from the motor with a distance to avoid any interference with the IR receiver.